owenfranssen/owenfranssen/src/content/blog/nothing-new-about-undermining-women-autonomy.md

 ---
+# remove this line to publish
+draft: true
 title: "There’s Nothing New About Undermining Women’s Autonomy"
 excerpt: "In 2007, the now-defunct San Antonio Independent Christian Film Festival awarded Best of Festival to a documentary called The Monstrous Regiment of Women "
 publishDate: "2022-11-18T11:39:36.050Z"